bakpakin/tiny-ecs/README.md

 ## Use It ##
 Copy paste tiny.lua into your source folder.
 For stability and consistent API, please use a tagged release or use luarocks.
-Tagged releases will have a version number in `tiny._VERSION`, while other commits will just have the string 'scm'.

 ## Luarocks ##
 Tiny-ecs is also on [Luarocks](https://luarocks.org/) and can be installed with